grossjer/2019_batting/README.md

 # 2019 MLB Batting Cluster

 ## Overview
-This Code Rpository contains a Python script that when run produces a five (5) cluster classification containing daily batters within the major leagues.
+This Code Repository contains a Python script that when run produces a five (5) cluster classification containing daily batters within the major leagues.
 The clusters are the result of 2 sequential k-means Clustering algorithms.

 ## Data Source
 Batting data was taken from the website Baseball Reference: